Thomashighbaugh/colt45gui/README.md

 ## USE

-To run the GUI simply download the repository then navigate to the directory `cd ~/Downloads/colt45gui`
+To run the GUI simply download the script (colt45gui.sh) then navigate to the directory `cd ~/Downloads/colt45gui`

 Then make it executiable